What are Stock Splits?

 - Price per Share After Split = $100.4

-Therefore, the value of each Netflix share after the stock split was $100.4.
+Therefore, the value of each Netflix shares after the stock split was $100.4.

 Forms of Stock Splits

 - Forward stock split: It refers to the usual stock split discussed above.
-In other words, it is the division of a highly-priced share into multiple lowly-priced shares.
+In other words, dividing a high-priced share into multiple low-priced shares.

-- Reverse stock split: It refers to the corporate action wherein the number of outstanding shares of a company is reduced by merging multiple shares into a single share.
-During unfavorable market conditions, this process is used to support share prices.
+- Reverse stock split: It refers to a corporate action where a company reduces the number of outstanding shares by merging multiple shares into a single share.
+Companies utilize this process during unfavorable market conditions to support share prices.

 Advantages